CORE TECHNOLOGY

 How Neural Link Connects to AI Operating Systems

 A comprehensive technical guide to understanding the seamless integration between neural link networks and intelligent operating systems.
+NIA (Neural Interface Adapter) provides a vendor-neutral interface for brain-computer communication, available as NIA-Min for lightweight edge devices and NIA-Framework for scalable industrial deployments.
 Learn how biological neural signals are processed, interpreted, and executed by AI-powered embedded systems.

 Introduction